GeekTrainer/help-desk-bot-lab/CSharp/exercise6-MoodDetection.md

     }
     ```

 1. Add a new method called `MessageReciveAsync`.
-This method receives the user's response and sends it to the **Text Analytics** client recently created to evaluate the user sentiments.
+This method receives the user's response and sends it to the Text Analytics API to evaluate the user sentiments.
 Depending on the response (greater or lower than 0.5) a different message is displayed to the user.

     ```CSharp
     public async Task MessageReciveAsync(IDialogContext context, IAwaitable<string> result)